 Tip #1: State the method you use to diagnose problems

 Tip #2: Show that you can quickly identify problems and address them

 I do not stick entirely to one approach.
 Whenever a maintenance request is made, I begin by inquiring about the problem from the person in question.
 This helped particularly when something wasn’t included in the report.
 Then, I try out a couple of options to identify problems.

 9. What Do You Do With Maintenance Issues You Can’t Solve?

-Your ability to deal with issues you cannot solve tells the interviewer a lot about your reliability and how efficient you can work.
+Your ability to deal with issues you cannot solve tells the interviewer a lot about your reliability and how efficiently you can work.

 Tip #1: Mention how you deal with problems you can’t solve

-Tip #2: Show that you can appropriately address difficult issues
+Tip #2: Show that you can appropriately address complex issues

 10. How Do You Handle Difficult Situations at Work?

 The interviewer wants to know whether you can effectively handle difficult situations.